panjunbingtj/whale/SECURITY.md

 #### Gateways

-Ideally the end user will only need to run `kinit` before interacting with storm.
+Ideally the end user will only need to run `kinit` before interacting with Whale.
 To make this happen seamlessly we need the default jaas.conf on the gateways to be something like

 ```
 StormClient {